Set Up Users within Bullseye to perform specific roles within your Bullseye account.

 There are 4 default roles (users).
 These are:

 - Administrator: Has access to all functionality in your account, including the ability to create users of all roles.
 Often, the most important task of this user is to maintain locations as this user has access to all locations in the account.
 When a company signs up for a Bullseye account as a trial, or subscription, the initial login they create when they sign up will be this type of user.

-- Account User: Has access to some functionality in your account such as viewing reports and approving locations, but cannot create users in the account class and manage account settings.
+- Account User: Has access to some functionality in your account such as viewing reports and approving locations, but cannot create users in the account class, import locations and manage account settings.
 This user will only have access to locations that are assigned to them or that they create.

 - Location Administrator: Has access to all functionality in relation to locations, including the ability to create other location admins and location users.
 This user is able to add, edit, and delete information that pertains to the locations assigned to them or that they create.